 4. Industry Analysis

 Analyzing the industry you plan on getting into is a crucial aspect of your business planning process.
-A thorough analysis can help you gear up for opportunities and threats of the industry.
+A thorough analysis can help you gear up for opportunities and threats in the industry.

 It is important to analyze the industry size and trends at different levels.
 For example, if you plan on getting into CRM software, you’ll first analyze the SaaS industry and then the CRM industry.
 This helps you understand the trends in the industry and how they would impact your business in a detailed and all-around manner.